Selected Systems

 The result is a multi-layer trading infrastructure bringing hedge-fund-style risk architecture to private trading environments.

-Layer 1 Trading Engine
+Layer 1 Core Yield Trading Engine

 Fundamental-driven premium-selling architecture for undervalued equities

-Layer 1 is built around identifying undervalued, high-quality equities using automated fundamental analysis.
-The system evaluates financial metrics such as cash flow, EBITDA, earnings per share, and gross margins across rolling windows of one, three, five, and ten years.
+The fundamental engine evaluates financial metrics including cash flow, EBITDA, earnings growth, and gross margins across rolling time windows of one, three, five, and ten years.
+These metrics are combined into a systematic scoring model designed to identify stable companies trading below intrinsic value.

-Layer 2 Trading Engine
+Layer 2 Yield Optimization Trading Engine

 Defined-risk credit spread architecture for yield optimization